-The truth behind the story was probably that someone arrested on cocaine charges signed her name “Annie Oakley” and the newspaper, with applying any ethical standard, took this at face value.
+The truth behind the story was probably that someone arrested on cocaine charges signed her name “Annie Oakley” and the newspaper, without applying any ethical standard, took this at face value.
 In fact, Oakley was 42, she was in New Jersey at the time of the story, and she was not a cocaine user.
 She embarked on a series of 55 libel suits against newspapers that printed the story, winning all of them but losing money in the process.

 Hearst’s smear campaigns were part of the way he did business.
 Any embarrassing rumor or half-truth would be used to ruthlessly ruin famous people and in the process boost Hearst and his publishing empire.

 Oxford professor John Ruskin, a well known romantic poet and literary critic, criticized a painting by the American artist James McNeil Whistler, saying:

 I never expected to hear a coxcomb ask two hundred guineas for flinging a pot of paint in the public’s face.